Cobra Mark V –

 Figured a quick jaunt to the Nav Beacon was called for.

-If it turned out to be too much, she was relatively cheap to build, a
+At worst, she was relatively cheap to build, a

 rebuy won’t kill me…

-expected to end me.
+thought would end me.
 Only it was like playing on easy mode.
 I’m

-over-spinning, losing my targets, getting confused and forgetting
+over-reacting, losing my targets, getting confused and forgetting

 what buttons to push… and never took any damage.
-Never even took

 significant percent off the shield.